The O.K. Corral

 The building on the left is the Tombstone City Hall, which was yet to be built on the day of the gunfight, October 26, 1881.
 The building next to it with the pitch roof is the Papago Cash Store.
 This photo is 1882 or after, as the Tombstone City Hall was built on the former site of the Recorders office (and Grotto below) in 1882.

 As the Earp's walked toward the Cowboys and what would turn into the gunfight near the O.K.
-Corral, they passed the Papago Cash store. (see Fly photo below, entry #10) The owner, Frank Austin, happened to be in his store that day, and made eye contact with Virgil Earp, who nodded to him as he passed by.
-This is the original Liquor license which was displayed inside the building pictured during 1882 and 1883.
+Corral, they passed the Papago Cash store. (see Fly photo below, entry #10) The owner was Frank Austin, to whom the above license is made out to.
+This is one of the businesses fairly close the scene of the shootout.
+Original license courtesy of the collections of John D. Rose.

 Buildings along the north side of block 17 would inadvertently become part of the story of the gunfight.
 For example, the lots owned by Harwood are represented on the annotated Fly photo by numbers 3a and 3, and are actually located on lots one and two of block 17.